 Understanding comes through doing.
 It comes through time.
 And it comes through people.
 This is the strategy we have taken with Asia and its working very well.
 Success in Asia comes from partnerships.
 It comes from making the most of complementary interests and working collaboratively with partners in Asia, not just competing against them.”

 The challenge of generating work from China

-The challenges to generating work around Chinese outbound foreign investment was raised in an article last month in The Lawyer by Yun Kriegler.
-In that article she outlined: “A key rationale behind the concept of firms like King & Wood Mallesons (@kwmlaw) is to leverage legacy King & Wood’s relationship with its domestic clients and to capture the surging outbound investment from cash-rich Chinese companies.
-But translating this trend into actual financial rewards proves to be a big challenge, not only for KWM, but for all global firms chasing Chinese outbound work.”
+The challenges to generating work around Chinese outbound foreign investment were raised in an article last month in The Lawyer by Yun Kriegler.
+In that article, she outlined: “A key rationale behind the concept of firms like King & Wood Mallesons (@kwmlaw) is to leverage legacy King & Wood’s relationship with its domestic clients and to capture the surging outbound investment from cash-rich Chinese companies.
+But translating this trend into actual financial rewards proves to be a big challenge, not only for KWM.
+But for all global firms chasing Chinese outbound work.”

 Kriegler interviewed Stuart Fuller, KWM Global Managing Partner, for the story, who addressed the challenge of capturing work around Chinese foreign direct investment (even for a firm with an elite domestic Chinese practice as KWM maintains).
 In that interview, Fuller cited low recovery rates and competitive pricing as essential elements of seeking to secure work around Chinese foreign investment.

 As Nick Seddon, a Partner with Australia’s Beaton Capital outlined in an interview for Asia Law Portal in March: “Asia is a tough market to make a profit in and almost impossible to make as profitable as the US core market when it’s firing on all eight cylinders as in 2014.
 For some firms, Fried Frank is clearly one of them.
 The value of having offices in Asia (sometimes intangible) doesn’t make up for the dilution to profitability.”

 Can a remote strategy work?